sfepy/sfepy/doc/developer_guide.rst

 Below we describe

-#. where to report or find current problems, issues, and suggestions of
+#. where to report problems or find existing issues and additional development
-   particular topics for additional development
+   suggestions
 #. what to do to apply changes/fixes
 #. what to do after you made your changes/fixes